- ALA 125: Positioning Yourself for a Successful Internship

 - ALA 225 may only be applied to one internship per term.
 (For example, if you have two internships in one summer, you can only take ALA 225 with one of them).

 - ALA 225 can be taken no more than 2 times over the course of your undergraduate career.

 - Remember, you must sign up before your internship begins.

 In order to enroll in ALA 225 and earn academic credit for your internship, you will need an override.
 Here's what you need to keep in mind:

-- You must already be accepted to an internship for the summer or term you are applying in.
+- You must already be accepted to an internship for the term in which you are applying.

-- Exact start and end dates of the internship.
+- Contain exact start and exact end dates

-- Number of hours per week you’ll be interning.
+- State the number of hours per week you will be interning

-- Name and contact information for your internship supervisor.
+- Include the name and contact information of your internship supervisor

 - You must apply for an override before the start of your internship.

 How to Apply for an Override